hbctraining/variant_analysis/lessons/04_alignment_file_processing.md

 <img src="../img/SAM_sorting.png" width="800">
 </p>

-Picard can mark and remove duplicates in either coordinate-sorted or query-sorted BAM/SAM files, however, if the alignments are query-sorted it can test secondary alignments for duplicates.
+Picard can mark and remove duplicates in either coordinate-sorted or query-sorted BAM/SAM files; however, if the alignments are query-sorted, it can test secondary alignments for duplicates.
 A brief discussion of this nuance is discussed in the [`MarkDuplicates` manual of `Picard`](https://gatk.broadinstitute.org/hc/en-us/articles/360037052812-MarkDuplicates-Picard-).
 As a result, we will first **query**-sort our SAM file and convert it to a BAM file:

 **While we query sort the reads, we are also going to convert our SAM file to a BAM file**.
 We don't need to specify this conversion explicitly, because `Picard` will make this change by interpreting the file extensions that we provide in the `INPUT` and `OUTPUT` file options.